Photographers snap away.

 The refuge accounts for $20 million in annual economic activity in Socorro County alone—but its ultimate value is not definable in dollars.
 “For a lot of people this place is spiritual,” Cobble said.
 “I understand that better every year.
 You hear that first crane call of the season and the hair on the back of your neck stands up.
 It’s such a unique sound, an ancient sound.
 I never get tired of it.”

-This year’s Festival of the Cranes will be held November 15–20, with more than 150 workshops, tours, and presentations in and around the refuge—from specialized photography seminars and horseback rides to tutorials on how to identify raptors and find owls (festivalofthecranes.com).
+The Festival of the Cranes is held each November, with more than 150 workshops, tours, and presentations in and around the refuge—from specialized photography seminars and horseback rides to tutorials on how to identify raptors and find owls.

 Peak season for migratory waterfowl typically lasts from early November to mid-February; guided tours are offered most weekends as staffing levels permit (575-835-1828).